 Online therapy in the age of COVID-19: What you need to know

 As I write this blog post, the world seems to be changing by the day due to the coronavirus (COVID-19).
 Many schools and businesses across the US have shut down.
-Americans are staying at home to ‘flatten the curve‘.
+Americans are staying at home to ‘flatten the curve’.
 This is an unprecedented change to the way we live, work, and approach social interactions.
 It can be helpful to talk with a professional about this transition and process our complicated emotions and reactions.
 ‘Online therapy’ refers to therapy done by video call.
-It is also known as telehealth therapy, telemental health, telecounseling, or telepsychology.
+It is also known as telehealth, telemental health or teletherapy.
 Online therapy used to be a niche area, far outnumbered by in-person therapy sessions.
 This is rapidly changing as more Americans stuck at home are searching for online mental health therapy.
 But ‘how do I find the best online therapist for my needs’?

 Tips for finding the best online therapist for you

 Many of the strategies involved are the same as using the internet to search for a therapist you would see in person.
 Nonetheless, here are a few specific tips for telemental health:

 Ask your prospective therapist IF they offer online therapy.

 It might seem obvious as the world changes, but not all therapists have made the switch to online therapy.
 When visiting a therapist’s website, don’t make the automatic assumption that they provide telemental health.
 Also make sure they offer online therapy in the form of a video call and not just regular phone therapy.
 The visual dimension of face-to-face is an important aspect of therapy even if it is not in-person.
 Next, and far more important…